-Winners of the XXXVII Pärnu Film Festival
+Winners of the XXXVIII Pärnu Film Festival

 We await submissions from all over the world.

-The selection committee will announce their decision latest by August 1st, 2024.
+The selection committee will announce their decision latest by August 1, 2025.

 We hope to compose a powerful program of docs of high artistic and scientific quality.
-From the very beginning, our focus has been on folk arts, disappearing cultures as well as future of young people.
-In the time of bloody wars, we seek docs with messages for peaceful world.
+From the very

-Before submitting your film, please read and accept regulations of our festival.
+Before submitting your film, please read and accept Regulations of our festival.

-• Read through festival Regulations
+• Read through festival regulations Regulations

-• Pay your submission fee 5 or 15 EUR via PayPal
+• Pay your submission 10 or 20 eur via Pay/Pal

 • Fill in and submit the entry form that you will receive after payment